galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

   - "Multiple perspectives and opinions are needed to see the whole interacting structure"
   - "Vision: Build hard features like reproducibility into an analysis framework with pluggable tools"
   - "Running code as a free service provides effective stress testing for software defects and useability"
-  - "Project depends on and collaborates as part of the open source and open science ecosystem"
+  - "Project depends on and collaborates as part of the open science ecosystem"
   - "Started in genomics but now adapted to suit many data rich disciplines"
   - "New contributors and investigators are highly valued and warmly welcomed"